TolaniAdedunmola/Dahel-Techies-Internship-Chess-Game-Analysis-/README.md

   # Data Processing
-➢The Dataset was Transformed in the Power Query.
+* The Dataset was Transformed in the Power Query.
-➢No cleaning was done as the column quality was 100%, the data types were accurate, no duplicated value and no empty rows.
+* No cleaning was done as the column quality was 100%, the data types were accurate, no duplicated value and no empty rows.
-➢ Geography data type in excel was used to change the country to its Full name.
+* Geography data type in excel was used to change the country to its Full name.
 Games abbreviation was also changed to its full name using SWITCH in Power Bi.
-➢The Data was then loaded into Power Bi.
+* The Data was then loaded into Power Bi.
-➢Dax was created for Average Rating and Top Player Rank.
+* Dax was created for Average Rating and Top Player Rank.